highly-attractive-people/ConfigurationManager/packages/lib/README.md

 ### getObfuscate

-`conman.getObfuscate(key, options)` behaves exactly as `conman.get` but returns an obfuscated version of the key.
+`conman.getObfuscate(key, options)` behaves exactly as `conman.get` but returns an obfuscated version of the value.

 | Options | Description | Type | Default |
 | ------------- | ------------------------------------------------------------------------------ | ------- | ------------------------------- |